Yagavi1994/Your-Horoscope/README.md

   - Confirmed that the game functions smoothly across different browsers without any issues.

 ##### Application Features:
-  - Tested all the features of the application, including entering reuired inputs.
+  - Tested all the features of the application, including entering required inputs.
   - Confirmed that the application mechanics and features work as expected without any errors.

 ##### Validation:
-  - Tested whether the error messages are prompted.
+  - Tested whether the error messages are prompted appropriately and timely.
   - Confirmed appropriate error messages are prompted when any kind off invalid data is entered.

 ##### Conclusion: